OptiHive: Ensemble Selection for LLM-Based Optimization via Statistical Modeling: Introduction

-Traditional LLM optimization pipelines either rely on iterative generate-evaluate-repair loops or fine-tuned models with integrated correction routines.
+Traditional LLM optimization pipelines rely on iterative generate-evaluate-repair loops or fine-tuned models with integrated correction routines.
 These methods can address syntactic failures, but struggle to quantify the quality of solutions due to overconfidence in self-assessment.
-Further, they are subject to cyclical error patterns and suffer from high latency - that is, the time between receiving a problem description and returning a final solver.
-Test-based methods, which prompt the LLM to generate input-output pairs or simple verification functions using hard-coded values, can improve assessment in simple settings, but often fail to produce valid test cases for complex optimization problems, where ground-truth outputs cannot be obtained without solving the problem itself.
+Moreover, the best-performing pipelines tend to involve long and often unpredictable latency, that is, the time between receiving a problem description and returning a final solver.
+Test-based methods, which prompt an LLM to generate input-output pairs or simple verification functions using hard-coded values, can improve assessment in simple settings, but often fail to produce valid test cases for complex optimization problems, where ground-truth outputs cannot be obtained without solving the problem itself.

-In this work, we present OptiHive, a two-stage framework that decouples interpretability constraints from quality uncertainty, enabling both deterministic elimination of unusable components and statistical inference over the remaining ones.
-In the first stage, we simultaneously generate candidate solvers, problem instances, and validity tests.
+In this work, we present OptiHive, a two-stage framework that enhances any solver-generation pipeline by decoupling interpretability constraints from quality uncertainty, enabling both deterministic elimination of unusable components and statistical inference over the remaining ones.
+In the first stage, we simultaneously generate multiple candidate solvers, problem instances, and validity tests.
 Interpretability, defined as the ability of a solver-instance-test triple to compile, execute, and return a syntactically valid result, is treated as a hard feasibility requirement.
-We formulate a mixed-integer linear program (MILP) to eliminate flawed components (solver, instances, and tests) and retain interpretable outputs only.
+We formulate an integer linear program (ILP) to eliminate flawed components (solvers, instances, and tests) and retain interpretable outputs only.
 The second stage then applies a latent-class model over the filtered elements, jointly estimating latent ground truth variables (instance feasibility and solution validity) as well as the error rates of solvers and tests.
+The framework is agnostic to the optimization class and can be applied to linear, convex, and nonconvex problems, including continuous and mixed-integer formulations.